GazorHuman/GazorHuman/README.md

 **About Me**

-- 🌱 I’m currently learning about Java.
+- 🌱 Currently pursuing career as a Minecraft Developer
 - 💬 Discord: gazorhuman (Ask me about anything, I love to answer!)
 - 📫 Email me at [GazorHuman@proton.me](mailto:GazorHuman@proton.me).